-Our guides are experienced and certified professionals (Association of Canadian Mountain Guides, Canadian Ski Guide Association and International Federation of Mountain Guides Associations).
+Our guides are experienced professionals certified by the Association of Canadian Mountain Guides, Canadian Ski Guide Association and International Federation of Mountain Guides Associations.
 They are all trained in snow safety, weather analysis, emergency medical techniques and mechanized ski guiding.
-You know you are in safe hands since all of our guides have, at the very least, 10+ years of experience out in the field – many teach snow safety courses when they aren’t guiding.
-Day by day they will find the best of what Mother Nature has to offer.
-To learn more about our amazing guiding team, checkout our Heli-Ski Guides page.
+You know you are in safe hands since all of our guides have at least, 10 years of experience in the field.
+In fact, many of them teach snow safety courses when they aren’t guiding.
+To learn more about our amazing guiding team, check out our Heli-Ski Guides page.

-All of our helicopters’ engineers and mountain-trained pilots have plenty of “high hour” experience.
+All of our helicopter engineers and mountain-trained pilots have plenty of “high hour” experience.
 Guests are constantly amazed at the skill of our pilots.
-To learn more about them, visit our Staff Profiles page.
+To learn more about them, visit our pilots page.

-The pilots often get the accolades but it’s the engineers who keep the helis flying and are just as important!
-We have an ON-SITE engineer that lives at our lodge during the winter.
+The pilots often get the accolades, but it’s the engineers who keep the helis flying.
+Unlike many operations, we have an ON-SITE engineer who lives at our lodge during the winter.
 The engineers have gone through stringent training and, like the pilots, have a huge amount of experience.

-Our heli ski guides are constantly practicing snow and avalanche management as they analyze the changes in the conditions and make guiding decisions accordingly.
-Each morning and evening our guides meet to evaluate and discuss the weather, snow stability and terrain based on field observations and data supplied by remote weather stations and the Canadian Avalanche Association.
+Our guides are constantly practicing snow and avalanche management as they analyze the changes in the conditions and make guiding decisions accordingly.
+Each morning and evening they meet to evaluate and discuss the weather, snow stability and terrain based on field observations and data supplied by remote weather stations and the Canadian Avalanche Association.

-Continuous radio communication between the guides, the helicopter and our base is maintained.
-The guides carry extensive emergency gear in their packs and on the helicopter.
-It’s also comforting to know that due to our location, the Golden hospital is only a short helicopter flight away.
+Continuous radio communication between our guides, our helicopters and our base is maintained, with the guides carrying extensive emergency gear in their packs and on the helicopter.
+The excellent Golden & District Hospital, meanwhile, is just a short helicopter flight away.